 She only suffered a small cut to her head, which Sherman Zavitz claims might have happened while her handlers were helping her out of the barrel.
 Annie’s first words after the stunt: “I prayed every second I was in the barrel — except for a few seconds after the fall when I went unconscious.”

 While she was still recovering from the shock to her system, Annie discovered that her manager — who could have been charged with manslaughter if she didn’t survive — had run off with the barrel.

 Having intended to use it as a prop for speaking engagements, Annie was understandably distraught.
 She hired private investigators to locate the stolen property, but never had any luck in finding it.

 Even without the barrel by her side, Annie enjoyed a small amount of fame following the event.
 She posed for photo ops and made speeches, but the sensationalism quickly fizzled and she found herself in financially dire straits once again.

 8. They Made Laws To Prevent Future Stunts

 In the years following her stunt, laws were put in place on both the New York and Canadian sides of the border to try and keep others from following in her daring footsteps.

 Of course, that hasn’t stopped people from trying anyway — and facing heavy charges and fines if they survive.

-Bobby Leach became the second person to complete the task in 1911 using the steel barrel shown above.
+In 1911, Bobby Leach became the second person to complete the task, using the steel barrel shown above.

-Of the 15 people who made their own attempts over the falls in various contraptions between Annie’s successful leap in 1901 and up until 1995, only 10 managed to survive the dangerous stunt.
+Of the 15 people who made their own attempts over the falls in various contraptions between Annie’s successful leap in 1901 and 1995, only 10 managed to survive the dangerous stunt.